Based on what you've told us, it looks like you're covered by the General Retail Industry Award [MA000004].

 - the number of ordinary hours they will work each week

 - the days of the week they are working

 - the start and finish times each day they work.

-An employer must keep old rosters for 12 months.
+An employer has to keep old rosters for 12 months.
 Old rosters may be requested for inspection, for example by a Fair Work Inspector.

-If there is an unexpected operational need to change the roster, then the employer and employee can agree to change the roster before the employee gets to work.
+If there is an unexpected operational need to change the roster, then the employer and a full-time or casual employee can agree to change the roster at any time before the employee gets to work.

-Use the Roster template – Retail Award (DOC 79KB) to record employees rostered hours of work.
+You can use our Roster template – Retail Award (DOCX 38.9KB) to record employees rostered hours of work.

 To find out more about who this award applies to, go to the Retail Award summary.